openwisp/openwisp-firmware-upgrader/docs/user/custom-firmware-upgrader.rst

             return self.UPGRADE_COMMAND

-You will need to place your custom upgrader class on the python path of your application and then add this path to the `OPENWISP_FIRMWARE_UPGRADERS_MAP
+You will need to place your custom upgrader class on the python path of your application and then add this path to the :ref:`OPENWISP_FIRMWARE_UPGRADERS_MAP
 <#openwisp_firmware_upgraders_map>`_ setting.